Ten Things You Shouldn’t Say When Pricing Handmade Items| Re-blogged & Expanded

 SewtoSell3

 I loved this article about handmade pricing issues.
-I make handmade jewelry and know that I have under priced many items.
-I began making jewelry for some party favors that quickly turned into a new hobby, which has now developed into a full time job and beading obsession!
+I make handmade jewelry and know that I have underpriced many items.
+I began making jewelry for some party favors that quickly turned into a new hobby, which then developed into a full-time job and is now a part-time beading obsession after I get off my actual job.

-Now that I’m transitioning from a hobby to a full time business and putting eCommerce directly onto my website, I am adjusting the pricing at my site.
-My new price formula will more accurately reflect a desirable hourly pay rate when factoring in my time.
-I will keep the same pricing of previously listed items at Etsy, but it will be the fresh pricing model for brand new items and collections directly on my site.
+Back when I transitioned from a hobby to a full-time business and put eCommerce directly onto my website, I adjusted the pricing at my site.
+My new price formula more accurately reflected a desirable hourly pay rate when factoring in my time.

 If you work for a business for more than a year, you generally expect some sort of raise in salary.
 In the handmade realm, however, you are responsible for pricing to include increases for cost of living, supplies, shipping, packaging, breakage, liability, overhead (if you sell at craft fairs or have a store front), etc. Too often we try to be the nice guy or maybe we’re just assuming a value (you know what they say about that)…and we undercut ourselves to the point of not making a genuine income.